mnani87/clarity/README.md

 Clarity Notes is a distraction-free text editor designed for writers and coders.
 It allows users to write in a simple and focused environment, providing both a rich text editing mode and a code editing mode.

+The present is an alpha release (version 0.1) and the release file is clarity.py.

 **Features**

     Distraction-Free Writing: Offers a simple, clean interface with minimal distractions.